-During this time, paracord's reputation as a tough rope that had gotten soldiers out of jams spread to the survivalist and prepper communities.
+During this time, paracord's reputation spread.
+Stories abounded of how it had got soldiers out of jams.The survivalist and prepper communities took note.
 There, it was heralded as the "ultimate survival tool".
-They would boast that it could be used for everything from trapping wild game to flossing your teeth.
-The lists went on and on—some of them realistic, some of them not so much.
+They boasted that it could be used for everything from trapping wild game to flossing your teeth.
+The lists went on and on.
+Some of them were realistic, some not so much.

-So, to answer the question of "What does a paracord bracelet mean?": It means a lot of things to a lot of different people, but originally it represented the toughness of the American military.
+So, to directly answer the question of "What does a paracord bracelet mean?": It means a lot of things to a lot of different people, but originally it represented the toughness and perseverance of the American military.
 As the use of paracord continues to expand, it's interesting to look back on the history of the paracord bracelet and appreciate its origins.